IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.72.6.1 SAML Token Option

-An Authorization Client that supports the SAML Token Option SHALL be able to incorporate a XUA compliant SAML assertion (see ITI TF-2b: 3.40.4.1.2 Message Semantics) as access token.
+An Authorization Client that supports the SAML Token Option SHALL be able to incorporate a XUA compliant SAML 2.0 Assertion (see ITI TF-2b: 3.40.4.1.2 Message Semantics) as access token.
 A Resource Server that supports the SAML Token Option SHALL be able to accept and use a SAML assertion that complies with the XUA specification as the access token for requests.

-The SAML assertion shall be encoded as specified by SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML.
+The SAML assertion shall be encoded as specified by SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML 2.0 Assertions.
 This shall be included in the HTTP headers as an Authorization of type IHE-SAML.

 > GET /example/url/to/resource/location HTTP/1.1
 > Authorization: IHE-SAML fFBGRNJru1FQd\[...omitted for brevity...\]44AzqT3Zg